8foldPATH/Vulnerable-Portal/README.md

-# Dodgy Portal — Deliberately Vulnerable ASP.NET Core Employee Portal
+# Vulnerable-Portal — A deliberately vulnerable ASP.NET Core Employee Portal

-A deliberately vulnerable internal employee portal built for structured security assessment practice.
-It mirrors a realistic business intranet application and pairs each intentional flaw with an OWASP-aligned remediation, so you can demonstrate discovery, documentation, and fix validation as a portfolio piece.
+A deliberately vulnerable employee portal.
+This is designed to be a realistic business application to pair each intentional flaw with an OWASP-aligned remediation.
+This is as practice to demonstrate discovery, documentation, and fix validation.

-> **For authorised training and assessment only.
-Do not deploy publicly without hardening.**

 ---